jjohare/minimoonoir/src/lib/components/auth/README.md

 [Back to Main README](../../../../README.md)

-Complete Svelte authentication flow for Minimoonoir with Tailwind CSS and DaisyUI styling.
+Complete Svelte authentication flow for Nostr-BBS with Tailwind CSS and DaisyUI styling.

 ## Components